Cycling UK's Cycling Statistics

 - Almost a third of people (30%) who held a driving licence also cycled.

-- Over four-fifths (83%) of people aged 18 years+ who cycled held a driving licence and drove (i.e. they hadn’t given up driving).
+- Over four-fifths (83%) of people aged 18 years+ who cycled held a driving licence and drove.

-Note: this data is derived from the National Travel Survey (NTS), which covers households in England only.
+Note: this data comes originally from the National Travel Survey (NTS), which covers households in England only.
 ‘People who cycle’ include all those who reported that they cycled more often than “once a year or never”.

-On average each year, over four-fifths of cycling takes place on minor roads, and 58% on urban minor roads:
+Over four-fifths (82%) of cycling takes place on minor roads, and 59% on urban minor roads.

 |Billion vehicle miles||%|